elenaferr0/mario-kart-8-dx-optimal-combo/README.md

-# Mario Kart 8 Deluxe Optimization Project
+# Mario Kart 8 Deluxe Optimal Combos

 This project uses the `docplex` library in Python to find the optimal combination of driver, body, tires, and glider in Mario Kart 8 Deluxe based on their associated statistics.
 The goal is to maximize the sum of the chosen parts' stats.